aeternity/protocol/contracts/aevm.md

 ```

-## The Fast Aeternity Virtual Machine FAEVM
+## The Fast AEternity Virtual Machine FAEVM

 The FAEVM is also version of the EVM: https://github.com/ethereum/yellowpaper and it follows the AEVM exactly.

 The FAEVM compiles the contract code to native code on supported hardware.
 The code will then execute outside
-of the AEtherium node and all code, data and arguments need to be marshalled to call the native code.
+of the Ethereum node and all code, data and arguments need to be marshaled to call the native code.
 This makes
 for slower calls but faster execution for larger contracts.